jjcapellan/phaser3-bitmapfont-factory/README.md

 bmff.exec();
 ```
 **exec()**
-This method executes all tasks in the tasks queue.
+This asynchronous method executes all tasks previously added to the task queue.
+When finished, it calls *onComplete* callback.

 ---
 ## License